atomone-hub/genesis/README.md

 that they be implemented as ICS1.5 hosted zones, and only in those cases where AtomOne can provably not solve the problem at hand through ICS1.5 hosting should a fork of AtomOne or a new chain be proposed with an entirely different constitution.
-The spririt of the AtomOne Constitution and the general mission and purpose of the AtomOne hub as a utility must not change.
+The spirit of the AtomOne Constitution and the general mission and purpose of the AtomOne hub as a utility must not change.

 ## 3. Validator Incentives